 MGM Grand (3799 S Las Vegas Blvd) – 100.00 USD per dog per night for rooms, 150.00 USD per dog per night for suites

-The Mirage (3400 S Las Vegas Blvd – will be rebranded as Hard Rock Las Vegas so I’m not sure if it’ll still be dog-friendly in the future) – 100.00 USD per dog per night for rooms, 150.00 USD per dog per night for suites
+The Mirage (3400 S Las Vegas Blvd – will be rebranded as Hard Rock Las Vegas in 2024 so I’m not sure if it’ll still be dog-friendly in the future) – current rates are 100.00 USD per dog per night for rooms, 150.00 USD per dog per night for suites

 Mandalay Bay (3950 South Las Vegas Boulevard) – 100.00 USD per dog per night for rooms, 150.00 USD per dog per night for suites